About

 Last reviewed on December 7, 2025, 4:00 PM EST.

 This case is still in the discovery phase.
 The updated activities are mostly about the addition of more documents into the case.
-The Plaintiff’s Update Letter (hyperlinked) contains information regarding next steps.
+The Plaintiff’s Update Letter contains information regarding next steps.
 In January 2026, the DOJ and plaintiff notified that court that they finished negotiating search terms with Apple.
 This means that there is a reduction of the number of documents Apple must review.
 Instead of roughly 11 million documents, Apple now needs to review around 4 million.
 This undercuts Apple’s earlier argument that discovery was too large and time-consuming.

 Additionally, there is still the ongoing dispute over which Apple employees’ records must be produced.
 The parties have agreed on only 4 out of 19 proposed custodians.
 Apple has also refused to provide certain internal HR data that would help identify relevant custodians, despite there being proposed privacy limits.
 In the letter, the plaintiffs are asking the court to step in and set a deadline and procedure to finish resolving custodian issues so discovery can move forward.